 - A1 non-combustible class (melting point >1000°C)

-- Chemical stability against metals (non-corrosive)
+- Chemical stability with metals (non-corrosive)

 Comparison table

-| Feature | Panel | Wired roll |
+| Feature | Board | Wired roll |

 |---|---|---|